Spread the love

 In January 2025, Birdwatching Asia was invited to experience the award-winning Borneo Rainforest Lodge (BRL) in Danum Valley.
 Our primary mission was to cover the birdwatching experience there, especially the two new bird hides that were built there only recently.

-• Danum Hide
+• Danum Bird Observation Station

 Hide features